IchHabRecht/filefill/README.md

 There is no need for multiple usage.
 All domains are used by default.

-### Placeholder.com
+### Placehold.co

-Fetch a missing image from the [placeholder.com](https://placeholder.com) service.
+Fetch a missing image from the [placehold.co](https://placehold.co) service.
 This fetches an image with the correct resolution of the original file.

 Configuration: